 - Unstable: Occurs even while at rest, without apparent reason.
 This type of angina is a medical emergency.

-For those with stable angina, Dr. Hatch said the pain is pretty predictable with a certain level of exertion, and is relieved with medication or rest.
+For those with stable angina, Dr. Tuttle said the pain is pretty predictable with a certain level of exertion, and is relieved with medication or rest.

 Unstable angina, by contrast, can show up without exertion, even when the person is resting.
 It may last longer than stable angina and isn’t relieved with rest or medication.
-“In this scenario, patients are at a high risk for a heart attack, and are often having an active heart attack,” Dr. Hatch warned.
-In this instance, it’s important to get medical help immediately.
+“In this scenario, patients are at a high risk for a heart attack, and are often having an active heart attack,” Dr. Tuttle warned.
+In this instance, it’s important to call 911 and get medical help immediately.

 Causes of angina